unixorn/git-extra-commands/README.md

 ### Pre-requisites

-Some of these scripts use dash. `brew install dash` if you're on OS X.
+The version of git Apple includes in OS X is stale. `brew install git` if you're on OS X.

 ### Antigen